webcoding44/webcoding44/README.md

   <tr>
     <td width="33%" valign="top">
       <h3>🧠 Front-End Engineering</h3>
-      <p>Modern frontend development using React, Next.js, and TypeScript with a focus on performance, scalability, and clean architecture.
+      <p>Modern frontend Engineer using React, Next.js, and TypeScript with a focus on performance, scalability, and clean architecture.
 Experienced in building responsive and accessible UIs with TailwindCSS and smooth animations using GSAP.</p>
     </td>
     <td width="33%" valign="top">
       <h3>⚙️ Full-Stack & Backend Integration</h3>